babel/babel/README.md

   // Default: "unknown"
   filename: "filename",

-  // List of transformers to EXCLUDE
+  // List of transformers to EXCLUDE.
-  // This is a camelised version of the name found in `features`
-  // eg. "Arrow functions" is "arrowFunctions"
+  // Run `6to5 --help` to see a full list of transformers.
   blacklist: [],

   // List of transformers to ONLY use.
-  // See `blacklist` for naming scheme.
+  // Run `6to5 --help` to see a full list of transformers.
   whitelist: [],

   // If truthy, adds a `map` property to returned output.